arabellas-craft/arabellas-craft.github.io/_posts/2026-04-05-beltane-myths.md

 None of this means your practice is wrong or needs to change.
 But if you're drawn to Bealtaine, it's worth knowing what parts of your ritual or celebration connect to which traditions.

 This article focuses on the Irish record, because Bealtaine is an Irish festival.
-The main sources are *Sanas Cormaic* (a ninth-century Irish glossary), Kevin Danaher's *The Year in Ireland* (1972), the [Dúchas Schools' Collection](https://duchas.ie), and Ronald Hutton's *The Stations of the Sun* (1996).
+The main sources are *Sanas Cormaic* (a ninth-century Irish glossary), Kevin Danaher's *The Year in Ireland* (1972), the [Dúchas Schools' Collection](https://duchas.ie){:target="_blank" rel="noopener noreferrer"}, and Ronald Hutton's *The Stations of the Sun* (1996).
 For more on the protective customs of Bealtaine, see [Irish folk traditions for Bealtaine](/irish-bealtaine-traditions).

 ## The Bonfire: Old, But Not as Old as It's Often Claimed